bikeindex/bikewise/README.markdown

 The updated version of BikeWise (this version) is available at [BikeWise.BikeIndex.org](https://bikewise.bikeindex.org).
 It will move to [BikeWise.org](https://bikewise.org) once everything has been sorted out.

-This documentation might not be perfect, because stuff.
+This documentation is not be perfect, and I apologize.

 ## API useage